 If your lawn is a little compacted; then there will be very little air flow into the soil and reduced water absorption, which, of course is not good for your lawn!

-Using a garden fork, you can methodically work your way across your garden, piercing the ground, allowing air to reach the soil helping your grass to grow more lush.
+Using a garden fork, you can methodically work your way across your garden, piercing the ground, allowing air to reach the soil which will help your grass to grow more lush.
 Depending on the size of your garden this task could be easy or hard.
-For large gardens we do recommend buying or hiring a aeration tool, this will really help get the job done quickly.
+For large gardens we do recommend buying or hiring an aeration tool - you will find that this will really help get the job done quickly.

-There you have it some simple to follows steps on how to help get your lawn growing efficiently.
-Now, after a once over, your lawn won’t instantly look like the 18th green at St Andrews but it’s a start, which, with ongoing passion and determination will soon become the pride and joy of your home.
+So there you have it - some great simple tips to follow on how to help get your lawn growing efficiently.
+Just keep in mind that after a once over, your lawn won’t instantly look like the 18th green at St Andrews - but it’s a start at least, and with ongoing passion and determination on your part, your garden will soon become a garden to be proud of!

 For more information on when best to mow, rake, re-seed your lawn see our helpful lawn car calendar article.